bpburns/bpburns.github.io/docs/blog/posts/4-safari-favs.md

 ---
-title: Different Safari Favorites on iPhone and Mac
 date:
   created: 2024-05-14
 ---

+# Different Safari Favorites on iPhone and Mac

 If you use Safari on both a Mac and an iPhone, it is convenient to have separate "Favorites" bookmark folders on each device.